LucasMRC/ghn.nvim/README.md

 ever seen.
 But I couln't find a plugin that did what I wanted, so I decided to make my own.

 ## Dependencies
-[Octo.nvim](https://github.com/pwntester/octo.nvim) is used to manage PRs and issues.
+[Octo.nvim](https://github.com/pwntester/octo.nvim) is used to manage PRs and issues, plus this plugin inherits the popup preview feature on cursor hold form it.

 ## Installation